microsoft/EdgeML/examples/tf/ProtoNN/README.md

 command line execution script of ProtoNN developed as part of EdgeML.
 The example is based on the USPS dataset.

-`edgeml.tf.graph.protoNN` implements the ProtoNN prediction graph in Tensorflow.
+`edgeml_tf.graph.protoNN` implements the ProtoNN prediction graph in Tensorflow.
 The training routine for ProtoNN is decoupled from the forward graph to facilitate a plug and play behaviour wherein ProtoNN can be combined with or used as a final layer classifier for other architectures (RNNs, CNNs).
-The training routine is implemented in `edgeml.tf.trainer.protoNNTrainer`.
+The training routine is implemented in `edgeml_tf.trainer.protoNNTrainer`.

 Note that, `protoNN_example.py` assumes the data to be in a specific format.
 It is assumed that train and test data is contained in two files, `train.npy` and